Steps After You Apply

 If you have accepted any Federal Direct Loans and drop below 6 credits or are about to graduate, you will need to also complete Exit Counseling here.

-Check the status of any Federal Direct Loans or grants you were awarded by logging into your account NSLDS account (https://www.nslds.ed.gov).
-You will need your social security number, date of birth, and the Federal PIN you created to sign your FAFSA.
+You can check the status of any Federal Direct Loans or grants you were awarded by logging into your NSLDS account (https://www.nslds.ed.gov).
+You will need the FSA ID you created to sign your FAFSA in order to sign into NSLDS.

 The Financial Aid Office will communicate with students through the Pace e-mail and MyPace Portal.
 Be sure to activate and check your e-mail regularly.
 We also routinely communicate with students by U.S. mail.